Are Covid-19 vaccines safe for cancer patients? Here is what cancer experts say - KESQ

 Even with limited data, many cancer experts, medical groups, and doctors are making a big push for vaccinating most cancer patients — especially those cancer patients most at risk during the pandemic.

-“The potential benefits far outweigh the risks,” said Dr. Brian Koffman, chief medical officer for the Chronic Lymphocytic Leukemia Society, a group that represents patients with the most common adult form of leukemia in the western world.
+“The potential benefits far outweigh the risks,” said Dr. Brian Koffman, chief medical officer for CLL Society, a group that represents patients with chronic lymphocytic leukemia, the most common adult form of leukemia in the western world.

 “Despite the lack of safety data specifically in patients with CLL (chronic lymphocytic leukemia), SARS-Cov-2 vaccination is anticipated to be safe.”

-Patients with chronic lymphocytic leukemia who develop symptomatic Covid-19 have an 89% risk of hospitalization, Koffman told CNN, based on a study published in the journal Nature.
+Patients with chronic lymphocytic leukemia who develop symptomatic Covid-19 have an 89% risk of hospitalization, Koffman told CNN, based on a study published in the journal Leukemia.

 CLL is characterized by a weakened immune system.
 The immunocompromization is so severe that CLL patients are advised to avoid live vaccines such as the ones for measles or yellow fever.

 And a weakened immune system also means these cancer patients have an increased risk of death due to Covid-19, according to Dr. Chaitra Ujjani, a physician at Seattle Cancer Care Alliance and oncology professor at the University of Washington School of Medicine.
-The Nature study, conducted the by European Research Initiative on CLL, found that the mortality rate for CLL patients with symptomatic coronavirus was 31%.
+The Leukemia journal study, conducted by the European Research Initiative on CLL, found that the mortality rate for CLL patients with symptomatic coronavirus was 31%.

 “The thing that people don’t quite realize is that the impaired immune system in CLL patients — due to the disease or some of the treatments for the disease — can actually impact your response to vaccination,” Ujjani told CNN.